priyanshu2003719/Customer-Segmentation-Analysis/README.md

 ## **1. Gender Distribution Bar Chart**

- **The Matplotlib and **Pandas** libraries to create a categorical analysis of a customer database.
+ **The Matplotlib and **Pandas** libraries is used to create a categorical analysis of a customer database.
 By shifting from raw text data to a visual bar chart, it allows for an immediate understanding of the brand's gender demographics.**

 ### Why  Used
 * **Categorical Comparison:** While a histogram (like your previous age chart) is for numbers, a **bar chart** is the best tool for comparing distinct categories like "Male" and "Female."